 Visitors often want to collect flowers for personal uses such as pressing or as bouquets.
 However, we ask everyone to please respect the law and refrain from collecting plants.
 Flowers are the reproductive organs of plants, and if you take the flowers, you take the seeds with you.
 This will deplete our seed bank and result in less flowers and plants next year.

 To request a permit to collect or do research in the park, please contact the Parks team at Parks@riversideca.gov.
 The team will direct you to provide the required information in order to have your proposal for research considered.
 Projects are approved at the discretion of the Parks Division within the City of Riverside’s Parks, Recreation and Community Services Department.
 Submission of a request for a permit is not a guarantee that permission will be granted.

-If you are an honors biology student at King High School, you are free to come in and speak with staff about the various plants that exist in the park.
+If you are an honors biology student at King High School or a student at Arlington High School and have a plant project, you are free to come in and speak with staff about the various plants that exist in the park.
 Because your project does not require collecting specimens, you do not need to apply for a research permit.
 Here are a few FAQs that we often get that may help as you prepare to complete your project:

 - Can I schedule a tour for you to take me into the park and provide locations of the plants?

 Unfortunately, we do not schedule tours for this project.
 Our tours are reserved for school field trips and or organizations of special interest clubs and are not focused on botany.
 For this project, you are free to join us on our regularly scheduled guided hikes that are open to the public.
 Hikes occur every first Sunday of the month at 9 a.m. but are subject to cancellation due to inclement weather.
 Please be aware that hikes provide general park info and do not cover botany or plant specifics.